-Everyone loves them.
-But can pregnant women eat hot dogs?
+They’re an all-American classic.
+But can you eat hot dogs while pregnant?
 And if not, how come?
-We’ll give you the (foot) long and short of it.
+We’ll give you the (foot) long and short of it. 🌭

-They’re quick, convenient, and easy to eat, even if you’re dealing with pregnancy nausea.
+They’re quick, convenient, and easy to eat, sometimes even if you’re dealing with pregnancy nausea.

 Unfortunately, hot dogs are also pretty high on a lot of people’s lists of foods to avoid during pregnancy.